ionic-enterprise/tutorials/docs/portals/training/ios/02-creating-a-portal.md

 Build and run the Jobsync app and navigate to the dashboard view.
 Select a feature from the list, and the sample web app will load within the `PortalView` in the detail view.
 Nice!

 Make note of the three tabs in the sample web app: 'Initial Context', 'Publish/Subscribe', and 'Capacitor Plugins'.
 Each tab maps to a way you can communicate through a Portal, and in the case of the latter two tabs, allows you to test the mechanism.
 Notice that the 'Initial Context' tab prints out `{ "name": "debug" }`.
-This is the `name` property set when initializing a `Portal` object, and is accessible to web apps as part of initial context, which you will learn about next.
+This is the `name` property set when initializing a `Portal` object, and is accessible to web apps as part of *initial context*, which you will learn about next.

 ## What's next